1965–66 Hartlepools United F.C. season

 During the 1965–66 English football season, Hartlepools United competed in the Division Four, the FA Cup and the League Cup.

 Season summary

 The club was a perennial struggler and had repeatedly had to apply for re-election to the Football League, having finished in the bottom two of the Fourth Division five times in the past six seasons.
-After sacking Geoff Twentyman, the Board appointed the 30-year-old Brian Clough in October 1965 to his first managerial role.
+After sacking Geoff Twentyman (two years later he joined The Boot Room in Liverpool F.C.), the Board appointed the 30-year-old Brian Clough in October 1965 to his first managerial role.
 He accepted the job and immediately asked former Middlesbrough goalkeeper Peter Taylor (then managing non-League Burton Albion) to join him as his assistant.
 Also, Clough offered the trainer spot to Jimmy Gordon a former Middlesbrough assistant during his player stage in that team, however, Gordon rejected the offer and continued to work with Blackburn Rovers as its club trainer.
 Teenage midfielder John McGovern joined the club after Taylor scouted him at Central Park.